 You will get the unique values that need to replace dummy values already present in the wp-config.php file.

-Next, we need to modify database value to reflect with our MySQL database details.
+Next, we must modify the database value to reflect our MySQL database details.

 Finally, allow WordPress to write to the file system by defining the FS_METHOD in the wp-config.php file by adding the following snippet: